BijanJohn/austin-poet-laureate/content/poems/yesterdays-dreams.md

 **Need to record a new video**

-**Need to edit the poem, this is the most important one**

 **Use Austin Library Pictures + good audio**

 I dreamed my next job is to build my hometown of Austin

 to become the Violet Crown Jewel Poetry capital of the world

-a rich luscious legacy of poets performing at Maria's Tacos
+a rich luscious legacy of poetry and performing

-to South Congress Ruta Maya open mics
+Maria's Tacos, Cactus Cafe and South Congress Ruta Maya open mics

-rich history in AIPF (Austin International Poetry Festival) to Expressions at The Bahai Center; www.austinpoetryhistory.com

-my hometown has over two dozen open mics through the city

-most all friendly to poets, there is no single place, yet

-for local artists to find them other than word of mouth

-from ear to mouth; austinopenmicpoetry.com
+history from the international poetry festival and readings at the Bahai temple

-this is the present, a bridge from past poets
+in the present, a bridge from the past

-to where we are now, to the future
+in the past a shadow of the future

-A new showcase of collaboration between mediums and artists
+my next job is to showcase between mediums and artists

-calls for submissions, real cash for your really best
+calling for submissions, real cash for your really best

-those selected will be celebrated at a different library
+those selected celebrated at different libraries

 across this diverse city's panorama